UnityLabs/barracuda-style-transfer/README.md

 Style transfer applyed to [Book of the Dead Environement](https://assetstore.unity.com/packages/essentials/tutorial-projects/book-of-the-dead-environment-121175) via
 [Unity Barracuda](https://github.com/Unity-Technologies/barracuda-release).

-This repo is the companion code for the [Style Transfer blog post](http://linkToDo) and present how to setup the style transfer to a sample scene.
+This repo is the companion code for the [Style Transfer blog post](http://linkToDo) and presents how to setup the style transfer in a sample scene.

 # Instructions:
 - Open BarracudaStyleTransfer/SampleScene/SampleScene.unity (tested with Unity 2019.4.1f1, should work with Unity versions from 2018.4 LTS)
 - Run the scene.
 It can take some time to start due to the loading of the network.
 - The style transfer script is found on the Style Transfer Camera object

-# Constrols:
+# Controls:
 - Left click to enable/disable style transfer.
 - Right click to cycle through the styles.
 - Mouse wheel up/down to increase/decrease the amount of framerate upsampling (see notes below)